 Riamede Farm – Chester

 For some real pumpkin picking, the kind where you cut the pumpkin right off the vine yourself, go to Riamede Farm.
-The quiet, simple, laid-back farm includes a hayride to the pumpkin patch and just plain ol' pumpkins.
+This quiet, simple, laid-back farm includes a hayride to the pumpkin patch.
 Don’t forget to bring your own clippers!

 Stony Hill Farms – Chester

-Huge, homegrown pumpkins are waiting to be picked at Stony Hill Farms, available late September through October weekends.
-While you're there, check out the farm's other fall festivities, including hayrides, fresh produce and baked goods, and a 10-acre corn maze.
+Huge, homegrown pumpkins are waiting to be picked at Stony Hill Farms, open late September through October weekends.
+While you're there, check out the farm's other fall festivities, including hayrides, fresh produce and baked goods, and a 10-acre sea turtle corn maze.

 Sussex County Strawberry Farm – Newton

-The name of this farm can be misleading.
-Sussex County Strawberry Farm isn’t just a place to pick ripe summer fruit–it has pumpkins, too!
+The name of this farm can be misleading; Sussex County Strawberry Farm has pumpkins, too!
 Beginning the first week in October, enjoy picking many different varieties of pumpkins, weekend hayrides, horse-drawn carriages, fresh cider, and apples.

 Terhune Orchards – Princeton

-Terhune is such a fun place to bring the family, because of the breadth of kid-friendly things to do around the farm.
-Check out the pumpkin picking fields (September – October) at the main farm (Cold Soil Road), where you can grab some gourds as well.
-Weekends from mid-September through October, enjoy Family Fun days complete with music, food, pony rides, the adventure barn and, you guessed it, fun.
-Head over for the Read & Pick Pumpkins event (October 4), where kids will hear two pumpkin-related stories and then get to pick their very own pumpkin to bring home.
-Plus, kids can always enjoy the farm animals, trails and hayrides, and parents the farm store and winery.
+Terhune is such a fun place to bring the family because of the breadth of kid-friendly things to do around the farm.
+Check out the pumpkin-picking fields (September – October) at the main farm (Cold Soil Road), where you can grab some gourds as well.
+Weekends from mid-September through October, enjoy Fall Fun Weekends complete with music, food, pony rides, the adventure barn, and more.
+Head over for the Read & Pick Pumpkins event (October 3), where kids will hear two pumpkin-related stories and then get to pick their very own pumpkin to bring home.
+Plus, kids can always enjoy the farm animals, trails, and hayrides, and parents will love the farm store and winery.

 Kids will love the corn sandbox at Wightman's.
 Photo by the author.